Skarpretter/Page-Improver-Automation/README.md

+		PURPOSE:
-Automates 4DigitalBooks Image Processing Software: Page Improver 4.3.7422.27243
+			● Automates 4DigitalBooks Image Processing Software Page Improver 4.3.7422.27243

+		METHOD:
-AutoPI adds automatic crop of multiple scanned books/newspapers/periodicals by using predefined settings stored in a table.
+			● Automatic crop with a matching format in a table.
-Also includes a basic imageview for manual crop settings.
+			● Automatic crop with manual settings.
+			● Premade profiles in Page Improver.

+		Features:
+			● Easy to use GUI wtih presets.
+			● Adding folders with Drag & Drop or dialog box.
+			● Save and load information from JSON.
+			● Hotkeys and macros with user controlled delays and triggering.